hajimen/p2ppcb_software/p2ppcb_ntcs/ReadMe.md

 a bad idea of the existing ecosystem, but NTCS is not an ultimate keyboard.)
 Because of this requirement, yet another modifier key (i.e. QMK layer) is hard to use heavily.
 Ctrl+Shift+F5 is a very familiar shortcut in Visual Studio, but if F5 is hidden by yet another modifier (YAM) key, Ctrl+Shift+YAM+5 should be easy to press.
-In typing Japanese, F7 is very frequently used key.
+In typing Japanese, F7 is a very frequently used key.
 YAM+7 should be easy to press like Shift+7.
-I think it is impossible to fulfill all requirements like them under the all prerequisites above.
+I think it is impossible to fulfill all requirements like them under all the prerequisites above.

 Under different prerequisites, heavy use of YAM key can be a good design because it can reduce keys on a keyboard.